 Other things to consider before adding solar panels are your roof’s structure and space.
 Your roof should be sturdy enough to hold the weight of your new solar panels plus the weight of the original.

-You should also have the available space on your roof to install the new solar panels.
+You should also have enough space on your roof to install the new solar panels.
 If not, you will need to consider other places to mount your PV panels, such as the ground or maybe even your garage’s roof.

 For further reading: